 Tax filing season is here again.
 If you haven’t done so already, you’ll want to start pulling things together — that includes getting your hands on a copy of your 2016 tax return and gathering W-2s, 1099s, and deduction records.
 You’ll need these records whether you’re preparing your own return or paying someone else to prepare your tax return for you.

-The filing deadline for most individuals is Tuesday, April 18, 2017.
-That’s because April 15 falls on a Saturday, and Emancipation Day, a legal holiday in Washington, D.C., is celebrated on Monday, April 17.
-Unlike last year, there’s no extra time for residents of Massachusetts or Maine to file because Patriots’ Day (a holiday in those two states) falls on April 17 — the same day that Emancipation Day is being celebrated.
+The filing deadline for most individuals is Tuesday, April 17, 2018.
+That’s because April 15 falls on a Sunday, and Emancipation Day, a legal holiday in Washington, D.C., is celebrated on Monday, April 16.
+Unlike in some years, there’s no extra time for residents of Massachusetts or Maine to file because Patriots’ Day (a holiday in those two states) falls on April 16 — the same day that Emancipation Day is being celebrated.

 Filing for an extension

 Special rules apply if you’re living outside the country or serving in the military and on duty outside the United States.
-In these circumstances you are generally allowed an automatic two-month extension without filing Form 4868, though interest will be owed on any taxes due that are paid after April 18.
+In these circumstances you are generally allowed an automatic two-month extension (to June 15, 2018) without filing Form 4868, though interest will be owed on any taxes due that are paid after April 17.
 If you served in a combat zone or qualified hazardous duty area, you may be eligible for a longer extension of time to file.

 What if you owe?

 One of the biggest mistakes you can make is not filing your return because you owe money.
 If your return shows a balance due, file and pay the amount due in full by the due date if possible.
 If there’s no way that you can pay what you owe, file the return and pay as much as you can afford.
 You’ll owe interest and possibly penalties on the unpaid tax, but you’ll limit the penalties assessed by filing your return on time, and you may be able to work with the IRS to pay the remaining balance (options can include paying the unpaid balance in installments).